-First Home Buyer Traps – Property Inspections On Big Fat Lemons
+Property Inspections Help You Avoid Big Fat Lemons

-If you’re a first home buyer, you’ve now got to splash some serious cash to get your foot in the door of Brisbane home ownership.
-Even if you do manage to find a property that’s on the market for $300,000 or less, you’re taking a leap of faith.
-That’s because there’s a fine line between snapping up a bargain fixer-upper in this price range, and being stuck with a big fat lemon that’ll leave a bitter taste in your mouth for years to come.
+There’s a fine line between snapping up a bargain fixer-upper in the $300,000 price range, and being stuck with a big fat lemon that’ll leave a bitter taste in your mouth for years to come.
 Here’s why you MUST get pre-purchase property inspections done when you’re buying your first home on a shoestring budget in Brisbane.

 Why compromise is the name of the game for first home buyers

 In a perfect world, you’d embark on the search for your first home with a list of dream suburbs and a ‘money is no object’ mantra.
 The reality is, if you’re like most first home buyers, you’re limited in what you can afford.
 You may set out with champagne tastes but you’re going to have to compromise and drink cask wine along the way.
 That could mean setting your sights a little lower and opting for

 - a less desirable suburb

 - a longer commute to work or the city